lesmis410/ELK-Stack-Project-Final/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-    _TODO: What is the main advantage of automating configuration with Ansible?
+   What is the main advantage of automating configuration with Ansible?
 The main advantage of automating configuration is that it is standardized across the resource group, as well as for future configurations.

 The playbook implements the following tasks:

-    TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+   In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.

     Create a service VM for the ELK server
     In the Ansible container, create a playbook that installs Docker and run it on specified machines (i.e. elkservers).